shmoocon/proceedings-2014/schedule.md

 	9. Timing-Based Attestation: Sexy Defense, or the Sexiest - Xeno Kovah, Corey Kallenberg and John Butterworth
 	10. Unambiguous Encapsulation - Separating Data and Signaling - Dominic Spill and Michael Ossmann

-BRING IT ON
+## BRING IT ON

-	1. Abusing ACPI Control Methods - Assambly
+1. Abusing ACPI Control Methods- Assambly
 	2. Arms Race: The Story of (In)-Secure Bootloaders - Lee Harrison and Kang Li
 	3. How to Train your Snapdragon: Exploring Power Frameworks on Android - Josh “m0nk” Thomas
 	4. LTE vs. Darwin - Hendrik Schmidt and Brian Butterly